tinacms/tina.io/content/docs/inline-editing.md

     description: InlineField
 ---

 **Inline Editing** in Tina refers to editing values directly in the area they appear on the page, instead of in the Tina sidebar.
+These are the general steps to setting up Inlined Editing.

+1. Register a form with the CMS
+2. Configure `InlineForm`
+3. Add Inline Fields
+4. Set up Inline Form Controls

+## 1. Register a form with the CMS

+- `useJsonForm` or `useMarkdownForm`...not the HOC. use the 'local' one if you still want access to the sidebar.

+## 2. Configure _InlineForm_

+## 3. Add Inline Fields

+## 4. Set up Inline Form Controls

+## Adding Inline Editing with _InlineForm_

 ## _InlineForm_ and _InlineField_